simonw/datasette/docs/upgrade_guide_v1.rst

     # DEPRECATED: Older endpoint for Datasette 0.XX
     curl http://localhost:8001/_memory?sql=select+123

-However, in Datasette 1.0, the endpoint wasn slightly changed to:
+However, in Datasette 1.0, the endpoint was slightly changed to:

 ::